-Redemption requests are processed at a price equal to the net asset value calculated pursuant to the rules defined in Chapter 7, on the first bank business day in Luxembourg following the receipt of the redemption request.
+Redemption requests are processed at a price equal to the net asset value calculated pursuant to the rules defined in Chapter 7, on the first Business day following the receipt of the redemption request.
 When a partial redemption request does only indicate the amount, one will ensure to redeem such amount by allocating it to each sub-fund subscribed by the investor within the investment agreement proportionally to the counter-value held in each sub-fund on the basis of the last known net asset value.